ecmdeveloper/ecmdeveloper.github.io/_drafts/implementing-EDS-with-java.md

 -   Create dynamic choice list, where the values of the choice list depend on the value of another property
 -   Pre-fill your property values when a new object is added.

 These are just a few examples of the numerous possibilities.
-Next you will see how you can use the API to build all this functionality.
+In this blog post a API is introduced to build all this functionality.
 This article assumes that the reader knows how to create and deploy web applications based on servlets.

 # The External Data Services contract

 An EDS component is a web application which responds to specific GET and POST request from the EDS infrastructure.
 The interaction between the component and the infrastructure depends on the application you are using.

 If you are using IBM Content Navigator from a browser or from a Microsoft Office application then the EDS infrastructure is implemented as a Content Navigator plugin.
 One of the configuration parameters of this plugin is the URL of the location where your EDS component is deployed.
 Relative to this URL there are two requests the EDS infrastructure will perform:

-The external data service (EDS) is a powerful feature of the IBM Content Navigator and Case Management products.
-It allows you to control the behavior of the properties in a centralized place without modifications to the user interface.
-The interface between the application and the implementation is based on passing JSON data back and forth.

 # How to use the API